-The government views the inhabitants of the European Union, European Economic Area, BES islands and Switzerland as non-qualifying foreign tax payers.
-By EU law, these are entitled to a tax share of the labour and income-dependant combination deductions.
-This also applies to those foreign tax payers who run a company permanently established in the Netherlands.
-Although the Dutch Tax Authorities has already applied this entitlement, it will officially become law on January 1, 2019.
+The government views the inhabitants of the European Union, European Economic Area, BES islands and Switzerland as non-qualifying foreign taxpayers.
+By EU law, these are entitled to a tax share of the labour and income-dependent combination deductions.
+This also applies to those foreign taxpayers who run a company permanently established in the Netherlands.
+Although the Dutch Tax Authorities have already applied this entitlement, it will officially become law on January 1, 2019.

-The rate for the first corporate income tax bracket applies to profits up to and including € 20,000.
-That rate will be 20 per cent in 2019 and decrease to 16 per cent by 2021.
+The first corporate income tax bracket rate applies to profits up to and including € 20,000.
+That rate will be 20% in 2019 and decrease to 16% by 2021.
 Profits in the second bracket will be gradually taxed less as well.
-By 2021, the corporate income tax rate for the second tax bracket will drop to 22.5 per cent.
-That is 1.25 per cent more than the cabinet stated last year.
+By 2021, the corporate income tax rate for the second tax bracket will drop to 22.5%.
+That is 1.25% more than the cabinet stated last year.